tommytommychopper/Autocompletion-repo/README.md

 I used binary Search Tree to implement smartphone’s feature that autocompletes words.

-main.cpp -- process command line arguments
+Makefile -- use 'make' command to compile these four files and create excutable file called 'run'

+main.cpp
 bst.h
-bst.cpp -- All the operation
+bst.cpp

-tnode.h -- This file is for binary search tree.

-Makefile -- use 'make' command to compile the source files and create excutable file called 'run'
+tnode.h

 ## How to run